eggeek/Nav-Mesh-OkNN/README.md

   will result in a start/target location which matches the grid square given by the (grid) scenario.

-  Note that this ambiguity resolvement is arbitrary.
+  Note that this interpretation is arbitrary.
 We chose this specifically to match the grid square in our converted grid maps.
-Other resolvement techniques are possible - such as taking the point to be inside **all** polygons around the vertex, or alternatively taking the point to not be on the mesh at all..
+Other interpretations are possible - such as taking the point to be inside **all** polygons around the vertex, or alternatively taking the point to not be on the mesh at all.

 - Generating a final search node is done when any search node which pushes into the polygon containing the target is popped off the open list.